summitradio/k3ng-rotator/140-Configuring-Arduino-(AVR)-Pins.md

 All interface pins are defined in the Pin Definitions section of the code **in the rotator_pins.h file**.
 Many pins offer optional functionality which can be left disabled by leaving the pin defined with a zero (0) value.
-Pin settings and functionality are described in more detail below.